-Additionally in regards to lighting, UConn accelerated plans to switch all interior and exterior lights with LED bulbs over the next three or four years.
+Additionally in regards to lighting, UConn accelerated plans to switch all interior and exterior lights with LED bulbs over the next three to four years.
 LEDs are generally 50% more efficient than the fluorescent bulbs they replace and many times more efficient than halogen bulbs, also used in some buildings, and metal halide bulbs used in parking lots.
 By 2020, this lighting changeover could produce more than $1.2 million a year in energy cost savings and up to 12,000 TPY in annual carbon abatement.

 Click here if you want to read more about Retrocommissioning at UConn.

 Con Ed Solutions was selected as UConn’s Energy Service Performance Contractor (ESPC) under the DEEP’s Lead-By-Example Program.
 The ESPC approach is expected to implement three phases of energy conservation measures (ECMs) over the next 5 years.
 The contractor has begun Phase 1 energy audits in order to produce recommended ECMs by late 2015.